This is a clone of the famous game by Rick

 enter your moves.
 This went on and on till there

-was what appeared to be a working Galcon screen.
+was what appeared to be a working Galcon game.
 Except it didn't

 work.